 Anemia occurs when the body has a lower number of red blood cells then is normal for your child’s age.
 This can happen if the bone marrow is not producing adequate numbers of red blood cells, or because the red blood cells are being destroyed after their release from the bone marrow.

 Red blood cells are being destroyed: This type of anemia is known as hemolytic anemia, and is often caused by an antibody attaching to the red blood cells and causing them to be destroyed.
 However, many other causes are possible.
-Your doctor will run test to determine what is causing the red blood cells to be destroyed and then recommend appropriate treatment
+Your doctor will run tests to determine what is causing the red blood cells to be destroyed and then recommend appropriate treatment.

 Additional types of anemias and bone marrow disorders